picoCTF/start-problem-dev/example-problems/sanity-static-flag/README.md

 1. You have `cmgr`.
   - Refer to the [setup section in the index](https://github.com/syreal17/start-problem-dev#setup) if this is not the case for you.
-  - `cmgr` is in the PATH in Problem Development Playground boxes, but otherwise, you'll probably just reference `cmgr` relative to your working directory.